Find a Meeting Near You Phone icon 800-643-9618

 1. Participating in Brief Interventions

-Brief interventions may be used to reduce your drinking if you have less severe alcohol misuse behaviors and cannot receive specialty treatment at an alcohol rehab center.2 These interventions are usually conducted by trained interventionists over one to four brief counseling sessions that last between 5 and 30 minutes.3
+Brief interventions may be used to reduce your drinking if you have less severe alcohol misuse behaviors and cannot receive specialty treatment at an alcohol rehab center.
+These interventions are usually conducted by trained interventionists over one to four brief counseling sessions that last between 5 and 30 minutes.

-During a brief intervention, the interventionist may suggest that you try abstaining from alcohol to see if you can successfully quit on your own or encourage that you participate in a peer support group such as Alcoholics Anonymous.2 Brief interventions may involve several different approaches.
+During a brief intervention, the interventionist may suggest that you try abstaining from alcohol to see if you can successfully quit on your own or encourage you to participate in a peer support group such as Alcoholics Anonymous.
+Brief interventions may involve several different approaches.
 Some of these are unstructured and casual, while others are formally structured.
-This harm-reduction model may also involve educating you about the dangers and risks of alcohol misuse and the warning signs of physical dependency.2
+This harm reduction model may also involve educating you about the dangers and risks of alcohol misuse and the warning signs of physical dependency.

-A brief intervention typically consists of five steps:2
+A brief intervention typically consists of five steps:

 1. Introducing the issue, which is alcohol misuse and related harms.

-2. Screening, evaluating, and assessing your alcohol misuse.
+2. Screening, evaluating and assessing the degree of alcohol misuse.

-3. Providing feedback in which the interventionist highlights certain aspects of your alcohol-using behavior.
+3. Providing feedback in which the interventionist highlights certain aspects of the alcohol using behavior.

-4. Talking about the possibility of changing your behavior, recognizing potential consequences, and setting realistic, attainable goals.
+4. Talking about the possibility of changing behaviors, recognizing potential consequences and setting realistic, attainable goals.

-5. Summarizing your discussion with the interventionist and reviewing the agreed-upon changes.
+5. Summarizing any decisions with the interventionist and reviewing the agreed upon changes.

-Brief interventions can occur in person, online, or over the phone with a physician, psychiatrist, psychologist, nurse, or social worker.3
+Brief interventions can occur in person, online, or over the phone with a physician, psychiatrist, psychologist, nurse or social worker.

 2. Educating Yourself on Alcohol Use

-Education about alcohol, its effects, and the consequences of alcohol addiction can be used as a harm reduction method to motivate you to make different choices related to your alcohol use.
-You may not currently understand how alcohol interacts with the brain and body, or how alcohol addiction affects your relationships, career, family, and overall well-being.
+Education about alcohol, its effects and the consequences of alcohol addiction can be used as a harm reduction method to motivate you to make different choices related to your alcohol use.
+You may not currently understand how alcohol interacts with the brain and body or how alcohol use disorder (AUD) affects your relationships, career, family and overall wellbeing.

-Alcohol and substance use education programs may be offered at local community centers, alcohol rehab centers, and middle schools and high schools.4
+Alcohol and substance use education programs may be offered at local community centers, alcohol rehab centers and educational institutions.

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.